 It’s true that during the pandemic, there have been fewer jobs available.
 But that’s true across the board, and it’s still a highly in-demand language.
-It’s definitely worth it to learn Java in 2022.
-And, you can do that at one Coding Dojo’s four coding bootcamps: onsite, online, online accelerated, and online flex depending on what works best for your schedule.
+It’s definitely worth it to learn Java in 2023.
+And, you can do that at one of Coding Dojo’s three coding bootcamps: online, online accelerated, and online flex depending on what works best for your schedule.

 What is Java?

-so, should you learn Java in 2022?
+So, should you learn Java in 2023?
 While it’s certainly not on the rise like Python, Java is earmarked to continue to be a major language for software and web development for the foreseeable future.

 What is Java Used for?

-Java s an object-oriented language that is free to use and can run on all platforms, which has been a big asset and the mediums we use to interact with the internet continues to diversity with phones, tables, and even watches.
+Java s an object-oriented language that is free to use and can run on all platforms, which has been a big asset and the mediums we use to interact with the internet continues to diversify with phones, tablets, and even watches.
 Java is used for: